MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-clean-up.md

 ---
 title: Data warehouse tutorial - clean up resources
-description: In this tenth and final tutorial step, learn how to delete an entire workspace, and delete individual reports, pipelines, warehouses, and other items. ms.reviewer: wiassaf ms.author: scbradl
+description: In this final tutorial step, learn how to delete an entire workspace, and delete individual reports, pipelines, warehouses, and other items. ms.reviewer: wiassaf ms.author: scbradl
 author: bradleyschacht